BrockMCarlson/BMC_AdaptdcosFigures/README.md

 ## Table of Contents:
 ### Issues released
-- Example Units A
+- 1.1 Example Units A
   - 11/10/20
   - looked at units from 151221_E, 160108_E, 160211_I, & 161005_E.
-- dMUA-dCOF
+- 1.2 dMUA-dCOF
   - 11/10/20
   - current fig2.
 Code updated into "release" framework.
-### Wiki pages contents (for "Master functions")
-- Example Units A
+- 1.3 FullTimeClassicBRFS
+  - 1/1/2021 - 5/15/2021
+  - Spring 2021 semester
+  - Plotted all figures 1-5 for manuscript draft in the master function
-  - EyeOriPref
+- 1.4 LaminarAnalysis
-  - exampleKLS_condCompare
+  - 5/15/2021 - present
-- dMUA-dCOF
+  - 2021 Summer
-   - dMUA-dCOF - takes and plots old fig 2 data, but in Modular Function Structure
+  - dII by layers and Jake's adaptation analysis.

 ## Usage:
 Please access the accompanying Docs FILE_setup page for re-producing any set of figures.
 These contain the required direcotires and code repos to be accessed in the case of returning to a figure at a later date.